rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 ### CLI Output

 PSAT offers a Command Line Interface (CLI) for users to interact with its functionalities.
-When users run PSAT commands through the CLI, they receive outputs in various formats depending on how what parameters they have used in the specific commands they've executed.
+When users run PSAT commands through the CLI, they receive outputs in various formats depending on the parameters they use in the specific commands they've executed.

-Following are two major outputs:
+The following are two major outputs:

 #### PSAT Dashboard